 It would be ideal if the transition to adulthood felt like one of those magic tricks where the magician pulls a tablecloth out from under the dishes and leaves them undisturbed.

-BUT at times, the transition to adulthood probably feels more like all the dishes come crashing down on the floor.
+BUT, at times, the transition to adulthood probably feels more like all the dishes come crashing down on the floor.
 Loud, jarring, overwhelming!
-You just want to hide!
+You just want to hide.

 That’s where I come in!

-My Blog Provides Helpful Info
+My Blog Provides Helpful Information

-For Neurodiverse Individuals & Their Families
+for Neurodiverse Individuals and Their Families